 Chisato Tanaka’s paintings also feature children with serious and emotionally ambiguous expressions.
 In her painting Lying Child, a lone adolescent girl glances sideways as she trudges across a barren landscape of white snow and black sky.
 The child’s gender is ambiguous, but looks to be female.
 She wears, or is covered by, a grinning white wolf.
 With her red boots and colorful sweater and with the wolf atop her head, she looks like something out of a fairy tale.
 Her figure is slight and she slouches as she walks, perhaps burdened by the weight of the wolf.
 The wolf can represent the lie of the title—a kind of mask worn to trick others.
 A lie (even to oneself) can be a form of protection, but at the same time it can be a burden.

 The dark sky and white ground are characteristic of Chisato Tanaka’s work.
-In her artist’s statement she writes:
+In her artist’s statement (now offline) she writes:

 The following video shows Chisato Tanaka at work in her studio: